Feliricki/BalloonTracking/README.md

 # Credits
 - Credit to the [Open Meteo API](https://open-meteo.com) for providing a free, quality forecast API
+- Credit to the [NASA EONET API](https://eonet.gsfc.nasa.gov/docs/v2.1) for a comprehensive event tracking API
 - Credit to [Mapbox](https://www.mapbox.com/) for a high-quality basemap
 - Credit to [deck.gl](deck.gl) for a great visualization library
 - Credit to [Wind Born Systems](https://windbornesystems.com) for a extensive, and interesting weather balloon API